Charles E. Schmidt College of Medicine

 Planning - Students will be exposed to a variety of planning techniques to organize and execute projects.
 Principle techniques are goal setting, establishing the purpose of the project, the specific objectives and deliverables expressed in an implementation plan.
 Plans will utilize development tools (e.g. GANTT and PERT style organization) with key deliverables, and take into consideration the relationship of tasks (time and task orientation) as well.
 Finally, evaluation techniques and the use of measureable criteria will be discussed and utilized.
 All projects that are part of the curriculum will be expected to first be defined using this planning process.

-- Students will be aided in their own time management usage by exposure to techniques designed to improve personal time management.
+Time Management - Students will be aided in their own time management usage by exposure to techniques designed to improve personal time management.
 Identification of time utilization and time wasters will be discussed and added to students’ repertoires as they develop their own personal time planning guides.

 Interview Preparation - Interview practice will be facilitated by the staff that has years of experience in interviewing medical school applicants.
 Preparation will include practice questions, formal interview sessions to create the same surroundings/realism of the actual interview, and video feedback with constructive comments to improve performance.